Starcrash: Soundtrack

-Release and reception
+Release

+The film was originally made for American International Pictures, but after seeing the final cut, they declined to release it.
+New World Pictures stepped in instead.

-The film premiered in Los Angeles on March 7, 1979.
-At the 7th Saturn Awards, it was nominated for the Best International Film.
+The film premiered in West Germany on December 21, 1978.
+It was released in Los Angeles on March 7, 1979.

+Critical reception

 In a contemporary review, Variety noted that the film had a "weak screenplay" and that Cozzi's direction "seemed to have no apparent plan".
 Variety commented that "what is surprising for a picture of this genre, however, is the lacklustre photography by Paul Beeson and Roberto D'Ettorre and special effects by Armando Valcauda and German Natali", and that the "photography almost never convinces that this is actually taking place anywhere but on the movie screen and special effects seem little more than poor imitations of what's been done before".
 The Monthly Film Bulletin noted the "mediocre special effects and a clumsily protracted finale", but stated that Starcrash "intermittently achieves a kind of lunatic appeal as it lurches pell-mell from one casually fabricated climax to the next".

 A retrospective review by Kurt Dahlke of DVD Talk said, "Starcrash is a masterpiece of unintentionally bad filmmaking.
 Pounded out in about 18 months seemingly as an answer to Star Wars, Luigi Cozzi's knock-off buzzes around with giddy brio, mixing ridiculous characters with questionably broad acting, an incredibly simple yet still nonsensical plot derivative to Star Wars, and budget special effects that transcend into the realm of real art.
 It's a completely ridiculous movie, that's great to watch with a few friends and a beer or two.
-And it still manages to make my jaw drop".
-R. L. Shaffer of IGN gave the film a rating of 10/10, declaring it the "single greatest sci-fi camp fest ever put on celluloid" and put it in a league with cult classics like Troll 2, Riki-Oh: The Story of Ricky and The Room.
-On Rotten Tomatoes, the film has an aggregate score of 29% based on 2 positive and 5 negative critic reviews.
+And it still manages to make my jaw drop."
+R. L. Shaffer of IGN gave the film a rating of 10 out of 10, declaring it the "single greatest sci-fi camp fest ever put on celluloid" and put it in a league with cult classics like Troll 2, Riki-Oh: The Story of Ricky and The Room.
+On Rotten Tomatoes, the film has an aggregate score of 33% based on 3 positive and 6 negative critic reviews.

 In 2015, Starcrash was chosen by Rolling Stone as one of the 50 Best Sci-Fi Movies of the 1970s.

+Accolades

+At the 7th Saturn Awards, it was nominated for the Best International Film.